2baggg/2baggg/README.md

 So I decided to study Business Informatics at Karlsruhe University of Applied Sciences.
 During my bachelor's degree, I discovered that I was especially interested in data, mathematics, and machine learning.
 I also worked as a tutor for Mathematics 1 and Mathematics 2, which made me want to understand not only how AI is used, but also the mathematics behind it.

 I am still at the beginning of this journey.
 Studying Computer Science does not mean I have mastered it.
 But it does mean that I found a path I genuinely want to continue exploring.

-## About Me

-- Data Science and Computer Science student
-- Interested in Machine Learning, AI, Data Analytics, and Software Development
-- Experience with Python, PyTorch, TensorFlow, Pandas, NumPy, SQL, Power BI, and Git
-- Professional experience at Porsche Digital, IBM Deutschland, Bosch, HanseVision, and Porsche AG
-- Passionate about building practical AI and data-driven solutions

 ## Projects